strouddm/strouddm/README.md

-I'm interested in deep learning through projects.
+I'm interested in learning about data engineering, ML, LLMs, and Agentic Systems.

 <!---
 strouddm/strouddm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.